 NSPC and Metanoia Joint students should apply for SCONUL access via their Middlesex University email as their respective institutions are not part of the SCONUL community but Middlesex University is.
 Students on Validated courses are not eligible for this service only Joint or Franchised students.

 You may need to use other libraries if your research is very specialised.
-Academic staff and all students except full time undergraduates can have borrowing rights at virtually every other academic library in the UK through SCONUL Access.

 Search 25 allows you to search all HE libraries within and around the M25 so is very useful for students in Hendon trying to locate books elsewhere, or find study space nearer to home.

 If you wish to visit one of these libraries you will then need to check their library catalogue for details of whether the item you are looking for is available, and where and when.

 You will also need a SCONUL card.
 The SCONUL Access scheme provides access to a number of Higher Education Institution Libraries in the UK.
 Information on the scheme is available at http://www.sconul.ac.uk/sconul-access

 University Libraries in London you can use to study via Sconul Access include:

 For most students this is reference and study access, but you may also be able to borrow books.
 Please follow the instructions in the other box to check your membership entitlements.